What's an Air Conditioning Dry Charge?

 Over the past several years, both the U.S. and Canadian governments have directed that all producers of air conditioning equipment phase out production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
 These refrigerants have been standardly used in air conditioners and heat pumps for many decades.
 The recommended phase-out mandates are anticipated to have the HVAC industry move to a more earth friendly refrigerant with a technical label R410A.
-R410A has been shown to be safer for the environment.
+R410A has been proven to be safer for the environment.

 North America homeowners should be aware that these Dry Charged Units are permitted in the U.S. and Canada.
 Because of the lack of clarity regarding the definition of an outdoor unit in the rules, the entire outdoor unit is technically looked upon as a replacement “part”.
 These days, condensers or heat pumps intended for use in a replacement R-22 system are now referred to as “Dry Charge” or “Nitrogen Charged” systems.
 Here are some Frequently Asked Questions about this recent A/C Dry Charge trend.